jfchoii/saints2/wiki/Crown-Exchange.md

-# Crown Exchange
+# Crown Exchange Program for all Saint’s Guilds

 https://docs.google.com/document/d/12pdtGuxgblC3QLYpwusw2w2sUNJwt43xOQNeET8pi84/edit

 Revised 6/8/22

-_"Trust is like love.
-It can’t be seen, but its value is immeasurable." – **Frank Sonnenberg** _
+> "Trust is like love.
+It can’t be seen, but its value is immeasurable." – **Frank Sonnenberg**

-# Crown Exchange Program for all Saint’s Guilds

 ## How is Our Crown Exchange Done?